-Yesterday Charlie Bridger shared the first part of her journey through China with us – today she carries on to Lijiang, home of the Tiger Leaping Gorge; Jinan, the City of Springs; our Change for Children program in Bu Yang; Qufu, the birthplace of philosopher Confucius; and cosmopolitan Shanghai…
+Yesterday I shared the first part of my journey through China with you – today I carry on to Lijiang, home of the Tiger Leaping Gorge; Jinan, the City of Springs; our Change for Children program in Bu Yang; Qufu, the birthplace of philosopher Confucius; and cosmopolitan Shanghai…

 Next stop was Lijiang, my favourite place on my trip.
 Not far from Tiger Leaping Gorge and home to many ethnic minorities, Lijiang is a quaint and picturesque town with my only regret being that I could not spend more time there.
 Tiger Leaping Gorge is the world’s deepest canyon, and after the climb back up again from the bottom it certainly felt like it.
 Recent rains ensured that the river pounded through the canyon with an almost deafening roar as the water crashes and pummelled the rocks as it rushed through the canyon.
 Two impressive tiger sculptures sit on either side of the river and legend has it that a tiger escaped pursuit by leaping across the narrowest part – although locals believe the tiger leapt onto two rocks in the middle of the river to get to the other side.